phucpnt/ng-timemachine/docs/app/directive.md

 * Should it be simple if the directive only getting the data from the store.
 Whatever they do with the data would _not effect data inside the store_.

-* When passing data to AngularJS *$scope* to produce some presentation (ngRepeat, display value etc), if data is an object you would see the extra field **$$hashKey** has been probably appended into the object.
-Imagine you need to store the whole data as the json encoded string, the extra **$hashKey** could be trash field for your database.
+* When passing data to AngularJS `$scope` to produce some presentation (ngRepeat, display value etc), if data is an object you would see the extra field `$hashKey` has been probably appended into the object.
+Imagine you need to store the whole data as the json encoded string, the extra `$hashKey` could be trash field for your database.

 * It reduce the complexity of data passing inside the whole application: Different Directives can use the same object to produce different presentation, accidentally they could mess-up shared data because of the **pointer** passing in JS.